Tim Berard Ph.D., Associate Professor of Sociology, Kent State University

 Professional Experience/Faculty Appointments

-Currently Associate Professor of Sociology and Undergraduate Coordinator for Justice Studies, Kent State University, Ohio, USA.
-Current and recent teaching includes Minorities in Crime & Justice; Criminology; Issues in Law & Society.
+Currently Associate Professor of Sociology, Kent State University, Ohio, USA.
+Current and recent teaching includes Minorities in America; Minorities in Crime & Justice.

 Previously I was Assistant Professor and Associate Professor of Justice Studies at Kent State.
 I also have prior teaching experience in Sociology at Benedictine University, Roosevelt University, Boston University, and Curry College, and teaching experience in English as a second language in Berlin.